brianinnes/waterMonitor/vagrant/README.md

 To use the vagrant file you need:

-- An up to date installation of [VirtualBox](https://www.virtualbox.org)
+- An up to date installation of [VirtualBox](https://www.virtualbox.org) with the additional Extension pack installed
 - An up to date installation of [Vagrant](https://www.vagrantup.com)

 On a command line in this directory you can use the following commands: